LEADSPACE DATA PROCESSING ADDENDUM

 5. OTHER PROCESSORS

 7.1.
 Controls.
-Leadspace is certified with the ISO 27001 and ISO 22301 standards and maintains administrative, physical and technical safeguards to protect the security, confidentiality and integrity of Customer’s Personal Data, as further specified under Annex II of Exhibit B. Leadspace regularly monitors compliance with these safeguards and will not decrease the overall security of Customer’s Personal Data during the term of providing the Service to Customer under the Agreement.
+Leadspace is certified with the ISO 27001 and ISO 22301 standards and maintains administrative, physical and technical safeguards to protect the security, confidentiality and integrity of Customer Personal Data, as further specified under ANNEX 2 to this DPA.
+Leadspace regularly monitors compliance with these safeguards and will not decrease the overall security of Customer Personal Data during the term of providing the Service to Customer under the Agreement.

 8. PERSONAL DATA BREACH MANAGEMENT AND NOTIFICATION